Daniel Kupsin: Business FM

 Business FM - the first business talk radio in Russia, talks about global economic trends.
 For the first time radio embodied the concept "BreakingNews, StreamNews" - news broadcast live immediately after its appearance on news agencies or events in the world.
 The first example of a continuous news flow in the business media in Russia.

 Business FM began on March 1, 2007 in Moscow.
 Daily audiences reached more 400 thousand listeners.
 In summer 2009, "United Media" was sold to a group affiliated with NLMK main shareholders.

-Together with Kupsin stood at the origins of radio: Dmitry Solopov, Yegor Altman.
+Together, managing Business FM, Kupsin stood at the origins of radio: Dmitry Solopov, Yegor Altman.

 Business FM radio station has been recognized as one of the most successful projects in the domestic media market.
 In 2011 RSPP called "Business FM" best Russian media in the field of business journalism.

 Max Telecom

 In 2007, the first company in Europe to create a mobile network of the fourth generation.
 Operator's network covers about 70% of the Bulgarian population and offers a complete package of mobile Internet services.

 Following the acquisition in 2013, Max Telecom acquired a license to communicate in standard LTE.
 In May 2014 the company began to operate the network in major cities in Bulgaria.
 In May LTE network was officially open to the public in six cities, covering 20% of the population.

 Former employees of Max Telecom have been waiting for money for 6 months.

 Nearly 200 employees are waiting for money, and the accumulated debts are at least BGN 3,000 per person.

 About 20,000 customers who signed contracts with Max Telecom also suffered.
 Although the mobile service has not been stopped yet, all the operator's stores are already closed.